Windows OS Hub

 start /wait d:\setup.exe /Auto Upgrade /Quiet /DynamicUpdate disable /showoobe None /Telemetry Disable /compat IgnoreWarning /NoReboot

-Ensure that build upgrading is not disabled in the Windows settings.
-Read more: How to prevent auto upgrade to Windows 11?
+Also, ensure that the build upgrade is not blocked in Windows settings.
+Read more: How to prevent auto upgrade to new Windows build

 reg add HKLM\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate /f /v DisableWUfBSafeguards /d 1 /t reg_dword